LooshLab/LooshLab/README.md

 Hello, I'm Stephen John Roberts 👋

-I'm a technologist, innovator, and founder of Warp Research Labs.
+I'm a technologist, innovator, and founder of Loosh Labs.
 My passion lies at the intersection of cutting-edge technology and esoteric science, crafting tools and systems that push the boundaries of human understanding and potential.

 ---